Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Name Change (Marriage, Divorce)

-If your name has changed since your last CHL:
+If your name changed since your last CHL:

 Address Change